pronobis/dockwin/README.md

 the previous active non-docking window.
 I prefer that over the standard `other-window`, especially when coupled with [Windmove](http://www.gnu.org/software/emacs/manual/html_node/emacs/Window-Convenience.html).
+To accompany this command, there is also `dockwin-swap-windows` which swaps the buffers in the current and previous windows, and `dockwin-same-buffer-in-previous-window` which shows the current buffer also in the previous window.

 When a docking window is activated, the command `dockwin-switch-to-buffer` is locally bound to a key, which by default is `C-x C-b`, and thus replaces the